ispc/ispc/docs/ispc.rst

 ::

-   ispc foo.ispc -o foo.asm --emit-asm
+   ispc foo.ispc -o foo.s --emit-asm

 To generate LLVM bitcode, use the ``--emit-llvm`` flag.
 To generate LLVM bitcode in textual form, use the ``--emit-llvm-text`` flag.

-To generate a stub after running the preprocessor, use the ``-E`` flag.
+To run only the preprocessor, use the ``-E`` flag.

 ::

-    ispc foo.ispc -E -o foo.i  OR  ispc foo.ispc -E -o foo.ispi
+    ispc foo.ispc -E -o foo.i
+    ispc foo.ispc -E -o foo.ispi

-In this mode, the preprocessor will assume ``stdout`` if no output file is specified.
-Both ``.i`` or ``.ispi`` are valid suffixes.
+In this mode, the output will be directed to ``stdout`` if no output file is specified.
+The standard suffixes ``.i`` or ``.ispi`` are assumed for preprocessor output.

+By default the compilation will fail if preprocessor encountered an error.
+To ignore the preprocessor errors and proceed with normal compilation flow, ``--ignore-preprocessor-errors`` switch may be used.

 Optimizations are on by default; they can be turned off with ``-O0``: